-There’s a growing demand for professionals with skills in the areas of wildlife protection, biodiversity conservation, and ecosystem management.
-This course has been specifically designed to address that need, providing you with a solid scientific grounding in field study of species, ecological interactions, wildlife conservation, habitats, and landscape processes.
+There’s a growing demand for professionals with skills in wildlife protection, biodiversity conservation and ecosystem management.
+This course will give you a solid scientific grounding in the science of ecology and how it can be used to conserve species.